mate-desktop/mate-desktop.org/blog/20140129-mate-desktop-live-cd.md

 We've made a Live CD that boots into a full MATE desktop.

-We created this Live CD so that potential new users can evaluate the MATE desktop in a non-destructive fashion.
+This Live CD was created so that potential new users can evaluate the MATE desktop in a non-destructive fashion.
 The image can be burned to a DVD, mounted as an ISO file, or be directly written to a USB stick using a utility like `dd`.
 You can download it below:

 ### BitTorrent download (recommended)